 - Make necessary payments as instructed by the authorities at the Department of Legal Services.
 These payments come at different price tags depending on the certificate.

-- After the payments must have been made, get a proof of payment.
+- After you must have made the payment, get proof of payment.
 Afterwards, submit your academic transcripts for certification and attestation at the Department of Legal Services (LSD) of the Ministry.

 - Await feedback from the LSD on the proposed date to ascertain your documents authentication process.